-With Q&A Search, customers have the ability to filter through previously asked questions, to see if similar questions have already been submitted by other shoppers.
+Leverage Q&A Search With Q&A Search, customers have the ability to filter through previously asked questions, to see if similar questions have already been submitted by other shoppers.
 This function helps to minimize repeat questions and get answers to customers even quicker.

 Quickly Answer Questions

 As stated above, 55% of U.S. online adults are likely to abandon their online purchase if they cannot find a quick answer to their question, according to Forrester.
 This is why quickly answering your shoppers’ questions is a key way to increase conversion.
 The PowerReviews recommendation is to answer questions in 24 hours or less for the best customer experience.

 4. How to get Q&A Software On Your Site

 Q&A increases both traffic to product pages and conversion rates, and generates actionable insights to improve your products and the customer experience.
 Here’s how to start collecting Q&A content on your site today.

 Choosing the best Q&A software provider for your business doesn’t have to be a tedious process.
 Here are some questions you’ll want to ask that will help you choose from the providers you’re considering.

 What does the interface look like?
 Is it easy to use?

 Does the platform offer multiple ways to answer questions as quickly as possible?

 Are there proven customer case studies that prove the value of the software?